rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ## 3.26.36 Edition statements on multipart monographs

-<a name="3.26.36.1">3.26.36.1</a> If the [Edition statement](/DCRMR/edition/Edition-statement/) varies or does not appear on all volumes of a multipart monograph, and it was issued as such, make a note on edition statement explaining which edition statement appears on which volume and/or indicating the absence of edition statements if considered important (see [3.21.37.1](/DCRMR/edition/Edition-statement/#3.21.37.1)).
+<a name="3.26.36.1">3.26.36.1</a> If the [Edition statement](/DCRMR/edition/Edition-statement/) varies or does not appear on all volumes of a multipart monograph, and it was issued as such, always make a note on edition statement explaining which edition statement appears on which volume and/or indicating the absence of edition statements (see [3.21.37.1](/DCRMR/edition/Edition-statement/#3.21.37.1) and [3.21.37.2](/DCRMR/edition/Edition-statement/#3.21.37.2)).

 >Example:
 > <CITE>V. 2 issued without an edition statement</CITE>